How to put together the perfect farmers market basket without meal planning

 At least 1 leafy green helps everything feel complete.

-Salad mix is an easy option that works well for packed lunches or quick meals at home.
 Our salad mix lasts about two weeks, which gives you a little more breathing room than you might be used to from the grocery store.

 A seasonal staple